hawwestin/MSR.DjangoByExample/zSPA/README.md

 if new code does not introduce any issues to code base.

 Beside analyzing code it also measure code coverage.
-For purpose of analysing project use most popular module [link](http://example.org)
+For purpose of analysing and making valid file for sonarqube project use most popular module [coveragepy](https://github.com/nedbat/coveragepy).
 Result of coverage script execution is a compressed xml file which is send to SonarQube Server.
 Default Quality Gate require 80% code coverage.